Girish1704/Copilot-Studio-Lab1/LabFiles/exercise2.md

    ![Multi-Agent Success](../media/multi-agent-success.png)

-   > **🎉 Amazing!** You now have two agents working together - one handles travel, the other handles leave, but users only need to talk to one interface!
+   > **Amazing!** You now have two agents working together - one handles travel, the other handles leave, but users only need to talk to one interface!

 ## Summary

-🚀 **Incredible work!** In just 30 minutes, you've built something truly impressive:
+**Incredible work!** In just 30 minutes, you've built something truly impressive:

 ### What You've Accomplished:
-- ✅ Created a travel approval flow that posts to Teams automatically
+- Created a travel approval flow that posts to Teams automatically
-- ✅ Built a specialized Leave Manager agent from scratch
+- Built a specialized Leave Manager agent from scratch
-- ✅ Implemented multi-agent orchestration - agents working together!
+- Implemented multi-agent orchestration - agents working together!
-- ✅ Experienced the future of enterprise AI automation
+- Experienced the future of enterprise AI automation

 ### The Magic You've Created:
 Your employees can now talk to **one agent** (Safe Travels) and get help with: